Boeing to warn 737 MAX operators of a potential instrument failure that could cause the jet to nose-dive

 Pilots are typically trained on how to handle a “runaway trim” situation, said the person briefed on the Boeing bulletin, but that’s with everything else working as it should.
 In this case, the control-column shaking, the stall warning and the air-speed-indicator disagreement all combine to create confusion and keep the pilots very busy.

-Boeing instructs pilots in the bulletin that if this failure arises, “higher control forces may be needed to overcome any nose-down stabilizer trim.”
-The instructions go on to say that after stabilization, the automatic trim system on the horizontal tail should be switched off and any trim performed manually.
+Boeing instructs pilots in the bulletin that if this failure arises, “initially, higher control forces may be needed to overcome any nose-down stabilizer trim.”
+The instructions go on to say that after the initial stabilization, the automatic trim system on the horizontal tail should be switched off and any trim performed manually.

+Pilots can turn off the automatic trim system with a cut-off switch operated by the thumb on the control column.

 “This is all coming from the Indonesian crash,” said the person briefed on the Boeing bulletin.
 “I’m not aware of any other operator having this problem.”

 More than 200 MAXs are in service around the world.
+Boeing builds the 737 in Renton, and expects 40 to 45 percent of those built this year to be MAXs, the rest being the previous model.

+News of the service bulletin was first reported Tuesday evening by Bloomberg News.
+A Boeing spokesman declined to comment.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.